Teen Camp: If These Walls Could Talk - Activating Bathrooms as Art Spaces

 with Mayuko Fujino and Bryan Zimmerman

 How can public art begin to normalize conversations around basic human emotions such as anxiety, anger, loneliness, and insecurity?
 How can art provide a safe space for others in your community to think and learn about mental health issues?
-In this week-long workshop, students will create a collaborative, site-specific mural in the Art Omi: Education Pavilions bathrooms that incorporates stencil techniques and other methods of producing large-scale public art.
+In this week-long workshop, students will create a collaborative, site-specific artwork in the Art Omi: Education Pavilions bathrooms that incorporates stencil techniques and other methods of producing large-scale public art.
 The workshop engages in notions of health equity, predatory marketing to youth, addiction, mental health, science, anatomy, youth advocacy, and other related topics.
 This workshop is created in partnership with Tobacco Free Action of Columbia and Greene Counties.

 About Mayuko Fujino